Solving Window Covering Problems for Odd Shaped Windows

 Shutters.
 Shutters are perfect for a round window and can be made to fit snugly to accentuate the shape.
 There are many designs of shutter, but they will have to be custom made for round window.
 The most common is a plantation shutter which is easy to use and will last a long time.

 Custom Window Coverings.
-Custom window coverings are always the best bet for a round window.
+Custom window coverings are always the best bet for a round window and our Lethbridge team are experts.
 It’s the only way you can guarantee the treatment will fit and compliment the window as opposed to highlighting an ill-fitting window treatment.
 You can rest assured a professional will have successfully covered many windows like yours and will have some great ideas for something gorgeous and unusual.

 However odd you may consider your window there is a good chance a high-quality professional will be able to make the most of the feature and turn it into something you love.
 Making your home a collection of all the things you love is what makes a house a home.
 Consult an expert now!